hdl-registers/hdl-registers/doc/sphinx/getting_started.rst

 :class:`.RegisterList` object each.

 Register code generation is then done using the class methods on this object.
-For example :meth:`.create_vhdl_package`.
+For example :meth:`.create_vhdl_package` as seen above.
-See the sidebar for information on how to use the different generators.
+See the sidebar under "Code Generators" for information on what can be generated and how to invoke it.

 Default registers